Champions Series Stars Back For More: Sea Of Class

 Alternatively, perhaps, she could play at “home” in the Investec Coronation Cup at Epsom five days later.

 If she were to run in Ireland, she would have an extra five days to recharge her batteries for a possible outing at Royal Ascot.

 There is no mile and a half race there for her to contest there – unless she drops down to Group 2 company for the Hardwicke Stakes – but she would be a fascinating contender in the Prince of Wales’s Stakes.

 Let’s just hope that, at some stage, we see her in a rematch, or two, with Enable to establish which of the pair is truly the best.

-FANTASY RACING: A POSSIBLE CAMPAIGN FOR SEA THE STARS
+FANTASY RACING: A POSSIBLE CAMPAIGN FOR SEA OF CLASS

 May 26: Tattersalls Gold Cup at the Curragh

 August 21: Juddmonte International Stakes at York or the Darley Yorkshire Oaks a day later

 October 6: Qatar Prix de l’Arc de Triomphe at ParisLongchamp

 November 2: Breeders’ Cup Filly & Mare Turf at Santa Anita